Shopify/hydrogen-v1/docs/contributing.md

 In order to update the supported Storefront API version:

-1. Update the URL in `codegen.yml`
+1. Update the Schema URL and the header comment in `codegen.yml`
 1. Run `yarn graphql-types`
 1. Fix any Typescript errors that now appear
    1. One fast way to find them is to run `yarn build` from the monorepo root and see what Typescript errors show up